grafana/k6-studio/README.md

 ## Support

-If you have any issues with k6 Studio, would like to report a bug, or suggest new features, open a ticket [here](https://github.com/grafana/k6-studio/issues).
+If you have any issues with Grafana k6 Studio, would like to report a bug, or suggest new features, open a ticket [here](https://github.com/grafana/k6-studio/issues).

 ## License

-k6 Studio is distributed under the [AGPL-3.0 license](https://github.com/grafana/k6-studio/blob/master/LICENSE).
+Grafana k6 Studio is distributed under the [AGPL-3.0 license](https://github.com/grafana/k6-studio/blob/master/LICENSE).

 ---